Grand Master Ken Nagayama

-is from Okinawa Japan.
-He has over 40 years experience in the Martial Arts.
+is from Okinawa, Japan.
+He started his martial arts training with Judo when he was in elementary school .
 Having trained in Moto Bu Ryu Karate, Aikido, Tae Kwon Do, Judo, Kendo, Boxing and many weapons forms, his abilities are as versatile as they are precise.

 Adults find that they benefit from the structure and discipline of the Martial Arts.
 But, it’s the excellent physical conditioning that draws in many adults.
 The opportunity to get in great shape while learning self- defense, both of which help cultivate confidence and a sense of worth, make Ken Nagayama Martial Arts the perfect environment for adults from every walk of life.